pulp/pulpcore/docs/installation/instructions.rst

 Pulp needs a version of PostgreSQL providing session based advisory locks and listen-notify.
 Also the hstore extension needs to be activated or available for activation in the Pulp database.
-Any version starting from 11 should work, but we recommend using at least version 13.
+Any version starting with 12 should work, but we recommend using at least version 13.

 To install PostgreSQL, refer to the package manager or the `PostgreSQL install docs <http://postgresguide.com/setup/install.html>`_.
 Oftentimes, you can also find better